-Review of activities under a Plan of Work
+Draft regulation 56 Review of activities under a Plan of Work

-1. At intervals of at least five years from the date of signature of the exploitation contract, or where, in the opinion of the Secretary-General, there have occurred any of the following events or changes of circumstance:

-- (a) A proposed Material Change in the implementation of the Plan of Work; - (b) Any Incident;

-(c) Recommendations for improvement in procedures or practices following an inspection report under regulation 98;

-(d) A performance assessment which requires action under regulation 50 (8);

-(e) Changes in ownership or financing which may impact the financial capability of the Contractor;

-- (f) Changes in Best Available Techniques; or - (g) Operational management changes, including changes to subcontractors, the Secretary-General may review with the Contractor the Contractor's activities under the Plan of Work, and shall discuss whether any modifications to the Plan of Work are necessary or desirable.
+- 1. At intervals not exceeding five years from the date of signature of the exploitation contract, or where, in the opinion of the Secretary-General, there have occurred any of the following events or changes of circumstance: - (a) A proposed Material Change in the implementation of the Plan of Work; - (b) Any Incident; - (c) Recommendations for improvement in procedures or practices following an inspection report under regulation 98; - (d) A performance assessment which requires action under regulation 50 (8); - (e) Changes in ownership or financing which may impact the financial capability of the Contractor; - (f) Changes in Best Available Techniques; - (g) Changes in Best Available Scientific Evidence; or - (h) Operational management changes, including changes to subcontractors, the Secretary-General may review with the Contractor the Contractor's activities under the Plan of Work, and shall discuss whether any modifications to the Plan of Work are necessary or desirable.

 2. A review of activities shall be undertaken in accordance with the Guidelines.
 The Secretary-General or the Contractor may invite the sponsoring State or States to participate in the review of activities.

-3. The Secretary-General shall report on each review to the Commission and Council, and the sponsoring State or States.
-Where, as a result of a review, the Contractor wishes to make any changes to a Plan of Work and such changes are Material Changes requiring the approval of the Commission and Council, the Contractor shall seek that approval in accordance with regulation 55 (2).

-4. For the purpose of the review, the Contractor shall provide all information required by the Secretary-General in the manner and at the times the Secretary-General requests.

-5. Nothing in this regulation shall preclude the Secretary-General or the Contractor from making a request to initiate discussions regarding any matter connected with the exploitation contract in cases other than those listed in paragraph 1 above.

-6. The Secretary-General shall make publicly available the findings and recommendations resulting from a review of activities under this regulation.
+- 3. The Secretary-General shall report on each review to the Commission and Council, and the sponsoring State or States.
+Where, as a result of a review, the Contractor wishes to make any changes to a Plan of Work and such changes are Material Changes requiring the approval of the Council, based on the recommendation of the Commission, the Contractor shall seek that approval in accordance with regulation 55 (2) and, where applicable, regulation 55 (3). - 4.
+For the purpose of the review, the Contractor shall provide all information required by the Secretary-General in the manner and at the times the Secretary-General requests. - 5.
+Nothing in this regulation shall preclude the Secretary-General or the Contractor from making a request to initiate discussions regarding any matter connected with the Plan of Work, exploitation contract or the activities under the exploitation contract in cases other than those listed in paragraph 1 above. - 6.
+The Secretary-General shall make publicly available the findings and recommendations resulting from a review of activities under this regulation.

-Part VI Closure plans and post-closure monitoring
+Part VI Closure plans